 Chiyoda uses internal control systems that are based on the basic approach to internal control systems that has been approved by the Board of Directors.
 The Internal Controls Committee, which was established based on these systems, is made up of a small number of directors who are closely involved in internal control systems and is chaired by the head of the Strategy & Risk Integration Division.
 The committee accelerates further improvements to internal control systems by grasping the circumstances in which Chiyoda operates as well as social changes in a timely manner, expediting decision-making, and swiftly issuing instructions to the relevant departments.
-It also makes recommendations to the Representative Director & President aimed at strengthening governance.
+It also makes recommendations to the President aimed at strengthening governance.

-The Internal Controls Committee met twice during FY2022 to check the status of each department and share information.
-The Internal Controls Committee plans to meet twice in FY2023.
+The Internal Controls Committee met twice during FY2023 to check the status of each department and share information.
+The Internal Controls Committee plans to meet twice in FY2024.

-Major initiatives in FY2022:
+Major initiatives in FY2023:

-Regulatory compliance initiatives

-- The Chief Compliance Officer (CCO) regularly reports to the Board of Directors on the specific circumstances of important compliance-related cases, such as cases involving reputational risk to the Chiyoda Group and cases that could affect Chiyoda's business.
-The substance of these reports and any instructions or requests from the Board of Directors are shared with the compliance officers from various units and group companies at the Compliance Committee, leading to the implementation of effective measures to prevent such incidents from occurring. - We provided e-Learning programs about regulatory compliance and held seminars about harassment, corruption, and human rights. - The Internal Audit Department conducted audits of our compliance program, compliance framework, and compliance-related documentation.
+- (1) Regulatory compliance initiatives - The Chief Compliance Officer (CCO) regularly reports to the Board of Directors on the specific circumstances of important compliance-related cases, such as cases involving reputational risk to the Chiyoda Group and cases that could affect Chiyoda's business.
+The substance of these reports and any instructions or requests from the Board of Directors are shared with the compliance officers from various units and group companies at the Compliance Committee, leading to the implementation of effective measures to prevent such incidents from occurring. - The CCO regularly sends messages to raise compliance awareness among all employees. - We provide e-Learning programs about regulatory compliance and held seminars about harassment, corruption, and human rights. - The Internal Audit Department checks the compliance with relevant laws and regulations when conducting individual audits of Group companies, projects, and the like.

-2 Information retention and management framework
+(2) Information retention and management framework